-On Sunday we’ve had snow for the third time this season.
-And this time it feels like it’s here to stay.
-If not on the calendar, but I guess winter has begun here in Calgary.
+On Sunday we've had snow for the third time this season.
+And this time it feels like it's here to stay.
+If not on the calendar, winter has nevertheless begun here in Calgary.
 How fascinating it is to live in different parts of the world with vast changes in climate (looking at you, SE Asia).

 Saturday was still fairly warm and sunny, so I brought our potted tomato plant out on the balcony.
 And by that I think I finally killed it off.
 We went out for Konrad's birthday dinner and I didn't think of the tomatoes again until Olivia's night feeding at 2 am.

 By then it was -5 C (23 F) out.
-I rushed to get it in but morning showed that I was too late.
+I rushed to get it in, but morning showed that I was too late.
 All leaves are hanging down sad and soggy.
 The green tomatoes on it might be fine still.
-I’ll wait and see if they will turn red eventually.
+I'll wait and see if they will turn red eventually.
 One can only have faith.
 Regarding our tomatoes, I have faith in droves.
 I love growing veggies.

-After the rough week we all have had, this was just the kind of a time out we needed.
-And to end the day some simple but delicious comfort food was called for and so, this fabulous dinner came to be.
+After the rough week we have all had, this was just the kind of time out we needed.
+And to end the day, some simple but delicious comfort food was called for and so, this fabulous dinner came to be.

 Last week I shared with you my way of making healthier Alfredo sauce from cauliflower.
 It is a solid contender to the less-healthy alternative.
 Personally, making alfredo from cauliflower gives me a sense of accomplishment.
 My favorite quick meal to make with it is any kind of pasta.
-To give it an extra kick I add bacon and green onions and call it Carbonara.
+To give it an extra kick, I add bacon and green onions and call it Carbonara.

-If you have the sauce ready waiting for you, this healthier Carbonara pasta meal comes together in about 15 minutes.
+If you have the sauce ready and waiting for you, this healthier Carbonara pasta meal comes together in about 15 minutes.
 Exactly the amount of time I could handle being away from the couch yesterday.
 I'm sure you can relate to that at times.